 Before your child begins investing, you’ll need to open an account for them.
-There are essentially two options parents have when opening an investment account for their children: custodial accounts and IRAs.
+There are essentially two options parents have when opening an investment account for their children: custodial brokerage accounts and custodial Roth IRAs.

 Minor children who don’t make money from work outside the home will need a custodial account.
 This account is owned by parents but transfers to the child once they’ve reached a certain age (18 or 21 depending on your state’s laws).

 If your child is making any amount of money outside of the home, the best account for investing is a custodial IRA.
 IRAs come in two varieties, traditional and Roth.
 Most financial experts agree that Roth IRAs are the best option for youth since the money will grow tax-free for many decades.
 Not all banks or brokerage firms offer custodial IRAs, but Fidelity and Schwab do.

 Additionally, keep in mind that not all banks offer fractional shares of ETFs.
 One company that makes it easy to invest in fractional shares – especially for kids – is Stockpile.
 This is a perfect solution if your child doesn’t qualify for an IRA.
 Stockpile also offers the Vanguard ETFs mentioned in the example portfolio above.

 Over the years I’ve come across many adults who are overwhelmed by the thought of investing their money.
 And so they either don’t invest at all, or if they do, they don’t make wise decisions.
 And it’s tragic — a missed opportunity for a better life for themselves and their loved ones.